-Direct stakeholders in palliative care are defined as people who are currently living with conditions that require palliative care now or may require it in the future and those who are in older age and approaching the end of the life cycle.
+People who are currently living with conditions that require palliative care now or may require it in the future and those who are in older age and approaching the end of the life cycle.

-We aim to strengthen the voice of direct stakeholders and increase their impact as advocates to improve access to quality palliative care worldwide.
+To strengthen the voice of direct stakeholders and increase their impact as advocates to improve access to quality palliative care worldwide.

 We also aim to share our learning widely with direct and indirect stakeholders and the wider community including palliative care practitioners, healthcare workers, policymakers and people working with or interested in health and social justice.

 We are doing this by delivering a grants process which will put resources into the hands of direct stakeholders to develop and deliver their own solutions to raising their voices for increased access to palliative care in LMICs.

 We are developing and implementing an output-oriented communications plan to maximize the reach of these stakeholders' voices, and to facilitate their contribution to global advocacy.

 We have established a committee of people drawn from existing organisations led by direct stakeholders to develop and deliver the grants programme in collaboration with WHPCA staff.

 In addition, we will work with direct stakeholders to review the engagement of direct and indirect stakeholders in all WHPCA governance and activities and implement recommendations.